Mokhina17/TUM-Moodle-AI-Chatbot/README.md

 To make contributions we will each create individual branches for various assigned tasks and when complete with a task merge them.
 Code will need review before integration to ensure we do not run into serious merge conflicts or errors.

+To make contributions clone the repository, create a new branch, version changes, commit and push them to the prerequisite branch.